 Colorado’s Best Seasonal Roads for Motorcyclists

 The Rocky Mountains are a motorcyclist’s playground.
-With epic views of the Continental Divide as it zig zags its way across the state, and the never ending twisty roads that accompany it, it’s a no brainer why so many two-wheeled enthusiasts love it here.
+With epic views of the Continental Divide as it zig zags its way across the state, and the never-ending twisty roads that accompany it, it’s a no-brainer why so many two-wheeled enthusiasts love it here.

 Some of the best roads Colorado has to offer to motorcyclists are only rideable 6 months out of the year due to the heavy snowfall the state sees in the cooler months.
-After all, it can snow at high elevation twelve months out of the year!
+After all, it can snow at high elevations twelve months out of the year!